British Punjabis

-British Punjabis are citizens or residents of the United Kingdom whose heritage originates wholly or partly in the Punjab, a region in the Indian subcontinent, which is divided between India and Pakistan.
-Numbering 1,200,000 in 2020, Punjabis represent the largest ethnicity among British Asians.
+British Punjabis are citizens or residents of the United Kingdom who either have total or partial Punjabi ancestry or heritage, originating in the Punjab region of Pakistan and India.
+Numbering 700,000 in 2006, Punjabis represent the largest ethnicity among British Asians.
 They are a major sub-group of the British-Indian and British Pakistani communities.

 History

-The United Kingdom is home to the largest Punjabi diaspora Outside of India.
+The United Kingdom is home to the largest Punjabi diaspora after Canada.
 Immigration from the Punjab region to the UK began during the colonial era, when Punjab was a province of British India.
 Punjabi migrants in the nineteenth and early twentieth centuries were mainly domestic servants, seamen working on British merchant ships and visiting civil servants or students seeking professional qualifications.
 A notable early figure was Duleep Singh, former Maharajah of the Sikh Empire, who was exiled to Britain in 1853.
 His daughter Sophia Duleep Singh became a prominent suffragette and a pioneer of women's rights in Britain.

 The first significant Punjabi migration began in the 1950s when labour shortages in the UK following the Second World War led the British administration to encourage recruitment from across the Commonwealth.
 The vast majority of these migrants were men from India and Pakistan, who after a period of acclimatisation began to settle permanently and invite their friends, wives and children to join them.
 These migrants often found work in the manufacturing, textile and service sectors, including a significant number at Heathrow Airport.
 The town of Southall in west London became an early hub for Punjabi migrants, and would become the country’s premier British Asian town, dubbed Little Punjab.

 In the 1970s, there was widespread migration of Punjabis from East Africa, many of whom had retained their British passports following the independence of Kenya and Uganda.
 East African Punjabis are known as twice migrants, and came to the UK amidst growing discrimination at home, symbolised by the Expulsion of Asians from Uganda in 1972.
 Unlike earlier Punjabi migration to the UK, East African Punjabis migrated as families.
 Many were successful businessmen or professionals with savings and able to adjust quickly to life in Britain.